Freddicus/blinks-game-02/README.md

 ### Setup

 In general this game can be played with as many players as you'd like.
-I recommend that you have approximately six Blinks per player.
+We recommend that you have approximately six Blinks per player.

 When the Blinks are done learning the game, each Blink will start as a lily pad.
 You can double-click a lily pad to turn it into a frog.
 Double-click a frog to turn it back into a lily pad.
 Make sure each player has a frog.